Out-of-network Liability and Balance Billing

 Recoupment of Overpayments

-CCHP will send out Explanation Of Benefit (EOB) by the 15th of each month for claims processed in the previous month.
-EOB is a statement by CCHP to its members explaining what Medical services are paid for on their behalf.
-The EOB describes the payee, the payer and the patient, the service performed with detail (date of service, description of service, place of service), the amount billed, if any patient’s financial liability and CCHP’s payment.
+Balance will send out Explanation of Benefits (EOB) by the 15th of each month for claims processed in the previous month.
+EOB is a statement by Balance to its members explaining what Medical services are paid for on their behalf.
+The EOB describes the payee, the payer, and the patient, the service performed with detail (date of service, description of service, place of service), the amount billed, if any patient’s financial liability, and Balance’s payment.